pie6k/codables/README.md

 ## Declarative Class Serialization

-Eliminate the dual-format problem with modern decorators:
+Eliminate the dual-format problem with modern decorators

+### What declarative means here?

+It means you mark "what to serialize", not "how to serialize it"

 ```typescript
 import { codableClass, codable, Coder } from "codables";